miyaichi/adstxt-manager/backend/README.md

 # Ads.txt Manager Backend

-This is the backend server for the Ads.txt Manager application, handling request management, email notifications, and data processing.
+This is the backend server for the Ads.txt Manager application, handling request management, email notifications, ads.txt validation, and data processing.

 ## Technology Stack